tensorwerk/hangar-py/docs/concepts.rst

 which affects performance and compression of data samples.

-The choice of backend to store a piece of data is selected automatically from heuristics based on the dataset specification, system details, and context of the storage service internal to Hangar. **As a user, this is completely transparent to you** in all steps of interacting with the repository.
+The choice of backend to store a piece of data is selected automatically from heuristics based on the cellstore specification, system details, and context of the storage service internal to Hangar. **As a user, this is completely transparent to you** in all steps of interacting with the repository.
 It does not require (or even accept) user specified configuration.